rgreenblatt/ai_alignment_readings/framing_approaches_to_alignment_and_the_hard_problem_of_ai_cognition/post.md

 Elicit Prediction ([forecast.elicit.org/binary/questions/Wgff0HgNf](forecast.elicit.org/binary/questions/Wgff0HgNf)) _note, will be formatted in final post_

-Now let's suppose that process based tasks do in fact result in purely deontological agents and consider if such agents can be _sufficiently useful_.
+Now let's suppose that all process based tasks do in fact result in purely deontological agents and consider if such agents can be _sufficiently useful_.

 I'm not currently aware of any pivotal act which can be achieved using a process based task AI.
 Pivotal acts likely require careful and superintelligent